What is sedation dentistry?

 To find out more and if sedation dentistry is right for you, please contact Dr. Bruce Hartley at Woodcreek Dental care at info@woodcreekdentalcare.ca or 403-238-2872.

-For IV sedation, an intravenous line has placed The medications used for this technique are midazolam and or fentanyl.
-The effects are immediate.
+For IV sedation, an intravenous line is placed and the effects are immediate.
 The level of sedation is precisely controlled.
 Typically the patient has no recollection of the appointment.

 How long does it take to work?